-The Polish theatre season in Japan will open in May with Janek Turkowski’s worldwide successful show Margarete which will be staged at the Rohm Theatre in Kyoto.
-The end of July will see presentations of performances for the youngest viewers.
-The International Theater Festival Okinawa for Young Audiences (ricca ricca*festa) will present a Polish Focus and a series of special events introducing Poland to younger audiences.
+The Polish theatre season in Japan opened in May with Janek Turkowski’s worldwide successful show Margarete which was staged at the Rohm Theatre in Kyoto.
+The end of July saw presentations of performances for the youngest viewers: the International Theater Festival Okinawa for Young Audiences (ricca ricca*festa) showcased a Polish Focus and a series of special events introducing Poland to younger audiences.

 Turkowski’s Margarete Opens Polish Cultural Programme in Kyoto

-Autumn will definitely be a theatre-rich season with two Polish-Japanese performances.
-The main event will be a joint production of Festival / Tokyo and TR Warszawa Theatre Always Coming Home.
+Autumn was definitely a theatre-rich season with two Polish-Japanese performances.
+The main event was a joint production of Festival / Tokyo and TR Warszawa Theatre Always Coming Home.
 This theatrical interpretation of Ursula K. Le Guin’s novel draws the viewers’ attention to the problem of identity.
-The show will open this year's Festival / Tokyo, and eventually will be included in the TR Warszawa’s permanent repertoire.
+The show opened 2019 Festival / Tokyo, and eventually was included in the TR Warszawa’s permanent repertoire.

 Focus on Poland at Theatre Festival for Young Audiences in Okinawa